Friedrich-Stolz Award

 A committee consisting of six people decides on the awarding of the prize: two board members of the GDCh Division (Chair/ Deputy Chair), two board members of the DPhG Division and two "external" people; If possible, one person per group comes from the university area and one from the industry area.

-Current call for proposals: Friedrich-Stolz Award 2024 (industry)
+Friedrich-Stolz Award 2024 (Industry)

 Friedrich-Stolz Award 2023 (Academia)

-On the occasion of the FiMC 2023 in Vienna, Prof. Dr. Rolf Hartmann was honored with the Friedrich-Stolz Award 2023 in recognition of his lifetime scientific achievements in the field of rational drug design .
+On the occasion of FiMC 2023 in Vienna, Prof. Dr. Rolf Hartmann honored with the Friedrich-Stolz Award 2023 in recognition of his lifetime scientific achievements in the field of rational drug design .

-"The excellent interdisciplinary work is based on innovative design, synthesis and mostly a complete and extensive biophysical, biochemical and pharmacological evaluation in his own working group.
-Due to his excellent medical-chemical work, Prof. Dr. Hartmann succeeded in developing highly active and selective inhibitors of steroid biosynthesis "The propagation and validation of four new targets opened up the development of essential drugs for the treatment of cancer and led to three successful company foundations.
-Equally groundbreaking is the development of pathoblockers as a new approach in the antimicrobial resistance crisis.
-The performance, innovative strength and successful translation show powerful way that medicinal chemistry plays a key role in the exploration of fundamental pharmacological principles and how medicinal chemistry can work for the benefit of patients."
+"The award-winning interdisciplinary work is based on innovative design, synthesis and usually a complete and extensive biophysical, biochemical and pharmacological evaluation in his own working group.
+Due to his excellent medicinal-chemical work, Prof. Dr. Hartmann succeeded in developing highly active and selective inhibitors of steroid biosynthesis .
+The propagation and validation of four new targets opened up the development of essential drugs for the treatment of cancer and led to three successful company foundations.
+The development of pathoblockers as a new approach to the antimicrobial resistance crisis is equally groundbreaking.
+The performance, innovative strength and successful translation are demonstrated in a powerful way, the key role medicinal chemistry plays in the exploration of fundamental pharmacological principles and how medicinal chemistry can work for the benefit of patients."

 No participation due to bias : Prof. Dr. Anna Hirsch (GDCh)

-Friedrich-Stolz Award 2022 (Industry)
+Friedrich-Stolz Award 2022 (industry)

-The Friedrich-Stolz Award was first awarded toProf.
-Dr. Joachim Mittendorf, Dr. Markus Follman and Dr. Michael Hahn (Bayer AG) in recognition of her work in discovering soluble guanylate cyclase (sGC) modulators.
+The Friedrich-Stolz Award was awarded for the first time on March 16, 2022 on the occasion of the Online FiMC 2022 to Prof. Dr. Joachim Mittendorf, Dr. Markus Follmann and Dr. Michael Hahn (Bayer AG) awarded in recognition of her work in the discovery of modulators of soluble guanylate cyclase (sGC).

-Award Committee 2022: Prof. Dr. Anna Hirsch (GDCh), Prof. Dr. Stefan Laufer (DPhG), Prof. Dr. Christa Müller (DPhG), Prof. Dr. Peter H. Seeberger (external; Chair )
+Prize Committee 2022: Prof. Dr. Anna Hirsch (GDCh), Prof. Dr. Stefan Laufer (DPhG), Prof. Dr. Christa Müller (DPhG), Prof. Dr. Peter H. Seeberger (external; Chair )

 No participation due to bias : Dr. Ingo Hartung (external), Dr. Franz von Nussbaum (GDCh)